 By definition, a joint tenancy is an interest in property in which each party has an equal share in the property.
 Joint tenants also enjoy the privilege of the right of survivorship, which allows a deceased joint tenant’s interest in a property to automatically pass to the surviving joint tenant(s).
 If the interest is transferred to a third party, a joint tenancy will be severed and convert into a tenancy in common, another type of co-ownership in California.
-This issue commonly arises in California partition actions along with other areas of family law and trust and estate law.
+This issue commonly arises in California partition actions along with other areas like trust and estate law and family law.

 However, the law imposes certain requirements on severing a joint tenancy to ensure that joint tenants do not play games with the survivorship element of the joint tenancy.
 These rules require that the document severing the joint tenancy, usually a deed, is recorded during the lifetime of the non-surviving joint tenant.

 If there were no rules requiring that the document severing the joint tenancy be recorded, a joint tenant could hand a deed to the property to their grantee (e.g., an heir, such as a child) and tell them to place it in a drawer then tell the grantee to record the deed only if that joint tenant dies before their other joint tenant(s).
 In this scenario, the joint tenant would evade the detriment of their estate losing an interest in the property upon their death.